Angle of Impact Calculator

 We told you that the expression was simple!

 Now, to some sober reality: the calculations for the angle of impact are almost criminally approximated.
-Many factors, from gravity (we assume that the blood drops travel in a straight line, point-blank, and not following a parabola) to blood viscosity or air resistance, don't enter the formula.
+Many factors, from gravity (we assume that the blood drops travel in a straight line, point-blank, and not following a parabola as we saw in the trajectory calculator) to blood viscosity or air resistance, don't enter the formula.
 It's hard to quantify them, and — at least in part — they probably cancel each other contributions.
 Still, those approximations affect the final result, introducing errors as big as of the actual value.

 Pulling the right strings: how to use the angle of impact